Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The 'novel' clues clearly point to the wrong answer choice, focusing on writing and stories, and the 'music' clue points to the wrong answer.
-No mention of food.
+Both clues clearly point to the wrong choices ('music' and 'book') avoiding any connection to 'food' and are believable in their context.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices